atl-dhruva/geog/docs/README.md

 The project folder contains two data files that are referenced by the HTML file:

-  - "georgiacounties.csv" is used to generate a the selection list of Counties that appears in the main view.
+  - "georgiacounties.csv" is used to generate the selection list of Counties that appears in the main view.

   - "historicannexations.csv" is used to populate the data table that appears after a County is selected.